 5. Advance your search

 So far, we’ve covered the basics, but if you really want to get specific, you should take advantage of Google’s more specialized search options.
-On any Google search results page, click Settings from the toolbar at the top, and then choose Advanced search.
+On any Google search results page, open the quick settings panel via the cog icon at the top, then choose Advanced search.
 The subsequent page will give you a host of extra ways to focus your searches, from looking at a given region to finding images you have the right to reuse.

 Some of the operators, such as specific phrases, will be familiar by now.
 But the extra region and language options can be helpful.
 By default, Google prioritizes hits from the country or continent you’re currently in, so you can use these settings to get better results for the rest of the world.

 The advanced search page is also worth visiting if you forget one of the tricks we’ve mentioned above, like searching on a certain site or excluding keywords—or doing both at the same time.
 Once you’ve typed in all your parameters, click Advanced Search to see what you can find.